mpv-player/mpv/DOCS/man/vo.rst

         xrgb2101010 is a packed 30 bits per pixel/10 bits per channel packed RGB format with 2 bits of padding.

+        Currently, you need to build mpv with libzimg and enable it with ``--sws-allow-zimg=yes``, or initialization with the 30 bit format will fail.

         There are cases when xrgb2101010 will work with the ``drm`` VO, but not with the ``drm`` backend for the ``gpu`` VO.
 This is because with the ``gpu`` VO, in addition to requiring support in your DRM driver,